jmadden/twilio-sms-log-export/README.md

 ## Instructions For Use
 1. Log into your Heroku account if you are not already.
-2. Press this shiny purple button!
+2. Click this shiny purple button!
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)
+3. You will be brought to your Heroku account.
+Click the **Deploy** button.
+4. When deployment is complete click the **View** button.
+5. Follow the instructions on screen to download a .csv file of your Twilio message logs.